The Pacific War Online Encyclopedia

 longer fend off.

 The design team, led by Matsumura Kenichi, met a 1939 Navy specification for a replacement for the B5N Kate almost entirely by using a much more powerful engine.
 Stowage restrictions on carriers ruled out significant improvements in the airframe, other than eliminating the forward sweep of the vertical tail surface on the Kate.
-Like the Kate, the Jill had no bomb bay, carrying its torpedo under the fuselage offset to the right (to clear the oil cooler.)
+Like the Kate, the Jill had no bomb bay, carrying its torpedo under the fuselage offset to the side (to clear the oil cooler.)
 The prototypes were ready in the spring of 1941,but it was found that the vertical tail surface had to be tilted slightly to compensate for propeller torque.
 The modified aircraft handled well, but the Mamoru engine had serious teething problems, and carrier acceptance trials at the end of 1942 showed the landing hook was too weak.
 Carrier trials were completed in early 1943 and the aircraft was finally accepted for production.
 Even then, there were reports of rudders tearing loose during takeoff due to turbulence from the engine, requiring further redesign of the rudders.

 The aircraft first saw combat at Bougainville in November 1943, operating from land bases around Rabaul.